Latimer: No regrets about killing disabled daughter

 "That was something we rejected in 1987 and so when that came up again, as well as what we felt was mutilation, we just decided there was no way we were going to go through with that," Latimer said.

-Latimer then sat in the back of the truck and watched as she died from suffocation.
+Latimer then sat in the back of the truck and watched as she died of carbon monoxide poisoning.

 While Latimer initially told police Tracy had simply fallen asleep, it soon came out that he had caused her death, triggering a media frenzy across the country and years of debate about the morality of euthanasia.

 "I didn't really think it would be that big a deal," he said.
 "I thought it would be more like it was probably designed to be, not a public circus but a rational evaluation of the events."

 Latimer was initially convicted in 1994 by a jury on second-degree murder charges, a decision that was upheld on appeal in 1995.

 In 1996, the Supreme Court of Canada heard Latimer's case, then ordered a new trial due to jury interference by prosecutors.

 In 1997 the second trial began, and a jury found him guilty of second-degree murder but recommended Latimer be eligible for parole after one year's time.